The three also feared that their teachers NEVER even read their work to see if they agreed with the MY Access scores.

 - A reliable study conducted by the National Assessment of Educational Progress (NAEP) determined that there was little to no difference between the essays that were human scored and those that were machine scored.

 - Future CRT tests will be changed from multiple choice to writing tests that include information from history, science, and language arts.
-Those online writing tests will be machine scored.
+Those online writing tests will, in all likelihood, be machine scored.

-- Businesses and industry use online writing programs with their employees, including the MY Access program, to assess and to support their employees in becoming better writers.
+- Businesses and industry use online writing programs with their employees, including the MY Access, to assess and to support their employees in becoming better writers.

-- Programs for scoring machines are constantly being improved, and we see and will see better results as this continues.
-MY Access is listed as one of the best because of many features that other online programs do not have.
-Among the most important is the number of essays submitted for analysis increases the accuracy of the scores.
+- Programs for scoring machines are constantly being improved, and we see and will continue to see better results as this continues.
+MY Access is listed as one of the best because of the many features that other online programs do not have.
+Among the most important asset is the number of essays submitted for analysis which increases the accuracy of the scores.

-- to generally share these student comments about MY Access with all teachers who use MY Access
+- generally share these student comments about MY Access with all teachers who use MY Access

-- train or re-train teachers as to how they should be using the program in their classroom
+- train or re-train teachers as to how they could and should be using the program in their classroom

 - include specific lessons on how to help students revise their work in such a way that scores will improve

-- remind them that they need to read and grade required submitted papers
+- remind teachers that they need to read and grade required submitted papers

 Although you would like to have students vote on whether or not our district should use the MY Access program, we cannot do that at this time.
 There are several reasons for this decision; some of which include the necessity of testing student writing, the increased rigor of the writing curriculum our state and district is adopting, and the writing demands of careers and colleges that require schools do all they can to help students improve their writing.

 I hope this rather lengthy message addresses your concerns.
-If I have not adequately addressed your questions or concerns, please email me, and I'll try again.
+If I have not, please email me, and I'll try again.

 Best wishes,